realAlexBarge/react-tracking-bing/README.md

 BingTracking.trackEvent(eventAction, eventCategory, eventLabel, eventValue);
 ```

-There is also a method to expose the raw uetq tracking object from the window:
+There is also a method to expose the raw uetq tracking object api from the window:

 ```js
 BingTracking.getTracker();
 ```

+# How this works

+This modules takes care of injecting the provider specific tracking script into the document and provides a tiny wrapper for the tracking api.
+It also exposes the tracker object api for direct access.

+Documentation for the raw tracker api can be found [here](https://help.ads.microsoft.com/#apex/3/en/56684/0).